ethereum/EIPs/EIPS/eip-1.md

 * **Active** -- Some Informational and Process EIPs may also have a status of “Active” if they are never meant to be completed.
 E.g. EIP 1 (this EIP).
 * **Work in progress (WIP)** -- Once the champion has asked the Ethereum community whether an idea has any chance of support, they will write a draft EIP as a [pull request].
 Consider including an implementation if this will aid people in studying the EIP.
   * :arrow_right: Draft -- If agreeable, EIP editor will assign the EIP a number (generally the issue or PR number related to the EIP) and merge your pull request.
 The EIP editor will not unreasonably deny an EIP.
-  * :x: Draft -- Reasons for denying draft status include being too unfocused, too broad, duplication of effort, being technically unsound, not providing proper motivation or addressing backwards compatibility, or not in keeping with the [Ethereum philosophy](https://github.com/ethereum/wiki/wiki/White-Paper#philosophy).
+  * :x: Draft -- Reasons for denying draft status include being too unfocused, too broad, duplication of effort, not providing proper motivation or addressing backwards compatibility, or not in keeping with the [Ethereum philosophy](https://github.com/ethereum/wiki/wiki/White-Paper#philosophy).
 * **Draft** -- Once the first draft has been merged, you may submit follow-up pull requests with further changes to your draft until such point as you believe the EIP to be mature and ready to proceed to the next status.
 An EIP in draft status must be implemented to be considered for promotion to the next status (ignore this requirement for core EIPs).
   * :arrow_right: Last Call -- If agreeable, the EIP editor will assign Last Call status and set a review end date (`review-period-end`), normally 14 days later.
   * :x: Last Call -- A request for Last Call status will be denied if material changes are still expected to be made to the draft.
 We hope that EIPs only enter Last Call once, so as to avoid unnecessary noise on the RSS feed.